 Best Subscription-Optional: A Pup Above

 While A Pup Above is primarily a subscription service, it also gives you the option of ordering individual bags of its four main recipes: turkey, beef, chicken, and pork.
 Each one contains loads of non-GMO veggies, is free of added antibiotics or growth hormones, and costs about $35 for a 3lb bag.

 Another distinguishing factor is the service’s use of sous-vide, preparing food via water circulation that preserves the nutrients in each ingredient.
 (Upscale restaurants tend to use it, so why shouldn’t your dog reap the benefits, too?)

 Best Natural: Ollie

-Many dog food delivery services market their use of great ingredients, but Ollie stands out for its high-quality meat and complete lack of artificial flavors, by-products, or preservatives.
+Many dog food delivery services market their use of great ingredients, but Ollie's recipes stands out for its high-quality meat and complete lack of artificial flavors, by-products, or preservatives.

 Ollie offers four different recipes (beef, lamb, turkey, and chicken), each balancing minimally processed protein with nutritious fruits and vegetables.
 The meals are human-grade and free of fillers of any kind.

-You'll start by creating a profile for your dog; then, Ollie will create a customized recipe plan based on his or her needs.
+You'll start by creating a profile for your dog; then, Ollie will create a customized recipe plan based on your pets needs.
 Meals arrive on a regular schedule, but it's easy to make adjustments when needed.
 The food can go straight into the freezer until you're ready to thaw.

 Plans start at about $4 per day for small breeds who are only fed Ollie meals.
 Partial meal plans are also available.